Your AI agent got stuck at 2am. It didn't know you were asleep.

 • CLI tool

-hd busy 2h hd offline until 9am
+hd busy 2h hd offline until 9am hd online

 • Push notifications for blocking questions (iOS + Android)